 What are the root causes of Tennis Elbow?

 The majority of the muscles that extend your wrist are attached to a bony bump on the outside of your elbow called the lateral epicondyle.
 Sometimes, through constant injuries or being overused, the site where these muscles insert can become irritated or inflamed.
 This condition is called lateral epicondylitis or "tennis elbow"- even though the majority of those affected do not play tennis.
+At Maximum Performance, we see patients from all over Northwest Arkansas to treat a range of symptoms due to tennis elbow.

 The activities involving constant wrist extension are a common cause of this condition, i.e., tennis, carpentry, bricklaying, knitting, playing piano, typing, or lifting objects with your palm facing down.
 The condition is 3 times more likely to strike your dominant arm becasue of overuse.